sc-ventures/cloudbreak-documentation/docs/trouble-create-bundle.md

-## Export logs for support case troubleshooting
+## Create a bundle for support case troubleshooting

-Cloudbreak includes the `cbd export-logs` command that allows you to export Cloudbreak logs into a bundle.
+Cloudbreak includes the `cbd create-bundle` command that allows you to export Cloudbreak logs into a bundle.
 When filing a support case ticket, you should attach the bundle to the support case ticket.

 **Steps**